 Salvatore Ferragamo’s dream was always to transform his brand into a great fashion house, so when he passed in 1960, he left it as his legacy, hoping his family would fulfill his goal.
 Eventually succeeding, Salvatore Ferragamo is now one of the biggest and most well-known shoe labels, made from high-quality leathers and other unique materials.

 7. Stella McCartney

 Stella McCartney launched her brand in 2001, owning a 50% partnership with the Kering group.
 The label was one of the first fashion brands to join the sustainability movement, choosing to follow in the footsteps of her mother, Linda McCartney, an animal rights activist.
 Due to this, the brand uses non-violent materials to create their ready-to-wear clothing, accessories, lingerie, and eyewear, strongly believing in sustaining the planet and taking care of animals.
 Stella McCartney menswear has a unique urban look and is known for its soft tailored shapes and sporty feel.

 Founded in 1925 in Rome, Fendi is one of the original designer brands, reaching over 90 years of age.
 The Italian fashion house was just a fur and leather shop when it was first launched by Adele and Edoardo Fendi.
-Keeping to their roots, the label is still, to this day, the only brand to have an in-house, fur atelier.
-Their product line also includes bags, shoes, accessories, eyewear, fragrances, leather goods, and ready to wear clothing.
+Keeping to its roots, the label is still, to this day, the only brand to have an in-house, fur atelier.
+Their product line also includes bags, shoes, accessories, eyewear, fragrances, leather goods, and ready-to-wear clothing.

 9. Saint Laurent

 Yves Saint Laurent and his partner, Pierre Bergé, founded the brand 1961.
 The French luxury house is still considered one of the world’s most prominent fashion houses, known for its modern and iconic pieces.
 Saint Laurent embodies youth culture and emphasizes gender-fluidity through their gender-neutral clothing and simple, yet classic style, that’s explosively cool, entwining rebellious, punk with luxury.